JFrog Platform Configuration

 Last updated

-command to authenticate with the JFrog Platform through the web browser.
-This command is solely interactive, meaning it does not receive any options and cannot be used in a CI server.
+command to authenticate with the JFrog Platform through a web browser.
+This command is solely interactive; it does not receive any options and cannot be used in a CI server.

-This command allows creating Access Tokens for users in the JFrog Platform.
-By default, a user-scoped token will be created.
-Administrators may provide the scope explicitly with '--scope', or implicitly with '--groups', '--grant-admin'.
+Use this command to create Access Tokens in the JFrog Platform.
+By default, a user-scoped token is created.
+Administrators can provide the scope explicitly with --scope

 Command name